Blanca Treviño: Career

 Since 2000, she has been the general director of the company and the president of the executive board.
-Previously, she held positions as "team leader," vice president of sales and marketing as well as general director of operations in the United States.
+Previously, she held the positions of team leader, vice president of sales and marketing, and general director of operations in the United States.

-Currently, Softtek has over a thousand computer professionals who provide services to the United States.

 Associations

-Treviño is vice president of the Mexican Business Council and a board member of Walmart Mexico, Grupo Lala and the Mexican Stock Exchange, as well as the Universidad de Monterrey and the Universidad Tec Milenio (ITESM) and Confederación Patronal de la República Mexicana (COPARMEX).
+Treviño serves as Board Member of the UN Global Compact.
+Previously, she was Co-chair of the Partnership for Central America, an initiative supported by the US Vice President.
+In 2018, she became the first woman appointed to the Mexican Business Council, representing the largest companies in Mexico.

+She participated for 15 years as an independent director of Walmart Mexico, as well as foreign companies such as Goldcorp and state-owned enterprises such as the Federal Electricity Commission.

 Recognition

 In 2009, CNN Expansión magazine named her as one of the 50 most powerful women in Mexico, ranking her fourth.
 In 2011, the Endeavor organization for the development of new entrepreneurs also recognized her career in this field.

-Treviño was the first woman to be inducted into the "Outsourcing Hall of Fame"of the International Association of Outsourcing (IAOP).
+Treviño was the first woman to be inducted into the "Outsourcing Hall of Fame" of the International Association of Outsourcing.

 In 2014, she was the first woman to be included in the Consejo Mexicano de Negocios, which caused them to change their name from Consejo Mexicano de Hombres de Negocios.

-In 2018, Educando (formerly Worldfund) recognized Blanca with the "Education Leadership Award" for her contributions and influence in improving education in Mexico.
+In 2018, Educando (formerly Worldfund) recognized Treviño with its "Education Leadership Award" for her contributions and influence in improving education in Mexico.
 Treviño was inducted into the Women in Technology Hall of Fame.